manticoresoftware/manticoresearch-php/docs/indexclass.md

 ````
 ### addDocument()

-Inserts a new document in the index.
+Inserts a new document into the index.
 Expects:
-- array of values
+- an array of values
-- document id
+- a document ID
 Example:

 ```php